ygfrancois/crnn.pytorch.tensorrt.chinese/README.md

 ```

 ## torch to tensorrt
-1. You should rebuild crnn torch2trt, if use your own size of input or class number.
+1. You should rebuild crnn torch2trt, if you change the size of input or class number.
 If not, you can start from step4
 ```angular2html
    $ cd crnn_trt/build
    $ rm -rf *